Ritwikrajsingh/linux-firmware/README.md

 - **step 3** `cp -a . /lib/firmware/i915/`
 - All done.

-Hope your problem is solved now.
+Hope now your problem is solved.

 ## Currently availavle firmwares
 ### amdgpu